-Research shows that it is not only the number of bugs in the colon that is important but also the diversity.
+Research shows that it is not only increases the number of bugs in the colon which is important but also the diversity.
 Experimenting with fermenting different foods will improve our immunity.

 Bread today has become a controversial food; that baked commercially undoubtedly has contributed greatly to the obesity pandemic that has swamped much of the world.
 And so there are any number of eating plans that totally eschew carbohydrates in general, throwing the baby out with the bathwater, so to speak.

 There is nothing intrinsically bad about bread.
 In fact whole grains are strongly associated with greater well-being.

 The difficulty of course is getting wholegrain bread; it doesn't exist on the shelves of supermarkets and can barely be found even in specialist bakeries.